avi-otterai/trivia/README.md

 4. **Done!** 🎉
    - Netlify will build and deploy your site
    - You'll get a URL like `https://your-site-name.netlify.app`
-   - Every push to `main` will trigger an automatic redeploy!
+   - Every push to `master` will trigger an automatic redeploy!

 ### Option 2: Deploy via Netlify CLI